rwolagiewicz/scraper/README.md

 # Scraper

-Scraper downloading images or text from web pages.
+Microservice for downloading images or text from web pages.
+System supports data collection, eg. for machine learning.

 ### Environment